CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-It should be noted that the fitting process (based on minimization of mean square deviation between analytical model and experimental data) is performed on the entirety of the hysteresis curve and not on each individual branch separately.
+It should be noted that the fitting process is performed on the entirety of the hysteresis curve and not on each individual branch separately.
 Some parameters are global to the hysteresis such as affine component and hysteresis amplitude while some can vary for each branch such as the position and the dilatation coefficient.
 </p>

 <p align="justify" width="100%">